Ancestry vs 23andMe

 |Likely close family/cousins|

 (550+ cM) found

 |Total found relatives||366 (20cM+)|

-[and an uncountable number more “distant relatives”]
+[and an thousands more “distant relatives”]

 AncestryDNA is better for finding more familial matches, building family trees, and genealogical research.
 23andMe is better for health screening, mtDNA and Y-DNA tests, and familial matches’ locations.
 Subreddits like AncestryDNA and 23andMe are handy to ask questions about DNA and genealogy, though common posts are about family drama from surprise results.
 So maybe that’s something to be potentially prepared for before testing.